Nolan Arenado Player Props: Cardinals vs. Tigers

-Nolan Arenado -- with a slugging percentage of .150 in his past 10 games, including zero homers) -- will be in action for the St. Louis Cardinals versus the Detroit Tigers, with Matthew Boyd on the mound, on May 5 at 8:15 PM ET.
+Nolan Arenado -- with a slugging percentage of .175 in his past 10 games, including no home runs) -- will be in action for the St. Louis Cardinals versus the Detroit Tigers, with Spencer Turnbull on the hill, on May 6 at 2:15 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Angels.
+In his last game, he had two hits (going 2-for-5 with an RBI) against the Tigers.

 Nolan Arenado Game Info & Props vs. the Tigers